 The fundamental prediction of our model is that there should be a positive relationship between project valuation and investment flow.
-This relationship between the project's valuation and the investment flow should hold throughout he investment cycle.
-This effect should hold whether the firm's value is high because the final value Y is high or because the failure rate λ is low, or both.
-The reason is that both a higher final value and a lower failure risk translate into a larger present value of the project, and the model shows that a project's investment flow is closely linked to current project valuation.
-Therefore, we also expect to find that the investment flow is increasing both in measures of the expected final value and the expected failure risk.
+This relationship between the project's valuation and the investment flow holds throughout the investment cycle.
+This effect holds whether the firm's value is high because the final value Y is high or because the failure rate $\lambda$ is low, or both.
+The reason is that both a higher final value and a lower failure risk translate into a larger present value of the project, and the model shows that a project's investment flow is closely linked to the current project valuation.
+Therefore, we expect to find that the investment flow is increasing both in measures of the expected final value and the expected failure risk.